Lawmakers propose Northern Irish amendment to May's Brexit deal: BBC

 The amendment was proposed hours after May said she was looking at whether parliament could be given a greater role in deciding whether to trigger the backstop.

+Arlene Foster, the leader of the Democratic Unionist Party, said the amendment was not enough.
+“Domestic legislative tinkering won’t cut it,” she said on Twitter.

-However, critics of May’s deal within her party reacted with scepticism to the latest amendment, saying it did little new and would not be enough to win over lawmakers.
+Critics of May’s deal within her party also reacted with scepticism, saying the amendment did little new and would not be enough to win over lawmakers.

 “Giving parliament the choice between the devil and the deep blue sea is desperate and will persuade very few,” said pro-Brexit Conservative lawmaker Steve Baker.

-Reporting by Kate Holton and William James; Editing by Andrew Heavens
+Reporting by Kate Holton and William James; Additional reporting by Mekhla Raina in Bengaluru; Editing by Andrew Heavens and Rosalba O'Brien